vsouza/awesome-ios/README.md

 * [PJAlertView](https://github.com/PrajeetShrestha/PJAlertView) - Apple has deprecated beloved alert view but this library will add revamped alert view with far more customization possibility.
 * [Swift-Prompts](https://github.com/GabrielAlva/Swift-Prompts) - A Swift library to design custom prompts with a great scope of options to choose from. :large_orange_diamond:
 * [BRYXBanner](https://github.com/bryx-inc/BRYXBanner) - A lightweight dropdown notification for iOS 7+, in Swift. :large_orange_diamond:
-* [DatePickerDialog](https://github.com/squimer/DatePickerDialog-iOS-Swift) - A Swift library that displays an UIDatePicker within an UIAlertView :large_orange_diamond:
 * [LNRSimpleNotifications](https://github.com/LISNR/LNRSimpleNotifications) - Simple Swift in-app notifications.
 LNRSimpleNotifications is a simplified Swift port of TSMessages :large_orange_diamond:
 * [HDNotificationView](https://github.com/nhdang103/HDNotificationView) - Emulates the native Notification Banner UI for any alert.
 * [JDStatusBarNotification](https://github.com/calimarkus/JDStatusBarNotification) - Easy, customizable notifications displayed on top of the statusbar.